 Barbiturate drugs are psychoactive substances that were once widely used to treat insomnia, anxiety, and seizures.
-Barbiturate is a psychoactive substance that was once widely used in the treatment of insomnia (anxiety) and epilepsy.
+One of the barbiturates interesting facts is that its a psychoactive substance that was once widely used in the treatment of insomnia (anxiety) and epilepsy.

 In many cases, it has been replaced by more effective and safer sedatives and hypnotizations, which include benzodiazepines, such as Valium and Librium.
 These drugs are significant abusive medicines, and many of their formal medical uses have been absorbed through the use of benzodiazepines, which are also central nervous system depressants.